clarkmaio/clarkmaio.github.io_backup/pages/data_explorer.md

     dde.run(df, debug=True)

-The result is a dashboard with modules in which you can build on the fly plot using data from **df** dataframe.
+The result is a dashboard with modules in which you can build on the fly plots using values of **df** dataframe.

-In each module (in this prototype there are just 2 modules...in the future the modules will be dynamic) you can specify:
+In each module (in this prototype there are just 2 modules...in the future the modules will be dynamically built) you can specify:
 * **plot type**
 * **width**
 * **height**